seanmaldonadooo/azure-network-protocols/README.md

 <p>
 Back in Wireshark, filter for RDP traffic only (tcp.port == 3389).
 Observe the immediate non-stop spam of traffic?
 Why do you think it’s non-stop spamming vs only showing traffic when you do an activity?
-Answer: because the RDP (protocol) is constantly showing you a live stream from one computer to another, therefore traffic is always being transmitted
+Answer: because the RDP (protocol) is constantly showing you a live stream from one computer to another, therefore traffic is always being transmitted.
 </p>
 <br />